 by Susan Flantzer © Unofficial Royalty 2013

-Maria Theresa was the sovereign ruler of the Habsburg territories from 1740 until her death in 1780 and was the only female to hold the position.
-She was the sovereign of Austria, Hungary, Croatia, Bohemia, Transylvania, Mantua, Milan, Lodomeria and Galicia, the Austrian Netherlands, and Parma.
+Maria Theresa was the sovereign ruler of the Habsburg territories from 1740 until she died in 1780 and was the only female to hold the position.
+She was the sovereign of Austria, Hungary, Croatia, Bohemia, Transylvania, Mantua, Milan, Lodomeria, Galicia, the Austrian Netherlands, and Parma.
 By marriage, she was Duchess of Lorraine, Grand Duchess of Tuscany, and Holy Roman Empress.

 Maria Theresa Walburga Amalia Christina, Archduchess of Austria was born at the Hofburg Palace in Vienna, Austria on May 13, 1717, the second and eldest surviving child of Holy Roman Emperor Karl VI and Elisabeth Christine of Brunswick-Wolfenbüttel.